-The water system manifold, located on the starboard side of the machinery space, provides a shutoff valve for each fixture in the boat.
+The water system manifold provides a shutoff valve for each fixture in the boat.
+Access to the water system manifold is from the midberth.
 Each line is a "home run."
 There are no fittings between the manifold and the fixture to leak or fail.
 Should a problem occur with any plumbing fixture in the boat, shut off the appropriate valve to isolate it while leaving the remainder of the system operational.
-See the schematics section for additional information on the water system manifold.